Key Takeaways

 Preserving At-Will Employment

-Oklahoma is an at-will employment state—meaning you can generally terminate employees for any reason (or no reason) that isn't illegal.
+Oklahoma is an at-will employment state — meaning you can generally terminate employees for any reason (or no reason) that isn't illegal.
 But careless handbook language can accidentally create contracts that limit your at-will rights.
 Proper handbook language preserves your flexibility.
+Review our guide on wrongful termination myths to understand how at-will employment actually works in practice.

 Providing Legal Defenses